Uses

 - I currently use kitty for my terminal due to its support for images in Wayland.
 It’s very customizable but still very fast.
 For my shell, I use zsh with a few plugins for niceties like syntax highlighting and auto-complete.

 - For my web browser, I use Firefox.
 I’ve tried every other browser and Firefox, despite its flaws, remains the best.
-However, I use a custom user.js file (based on Narsil’s user.js) to disable trackers and remove annoying features.
+However, I use a custom user.js file (based on Betterfox) to disable trackers and remove annoying features.
 I also use a custom theme to make it look a bit nicer.
+Brave is also very good and I still use it occasionally for websites that don’t work in Firefox.

-- For browser extensions, I use uBlock Origin to block ads and trackers, Vimium for vim-like keybindings, Bitwarden for password management, and LibRedirect (so I never have to visit terrible websites like Twitter or Reddit).
+- For browser extensions, I use uBlock Origin to block ads and trackers, Vimium for vim-like keybindings, and Bitwarden for password management.
+Everything else is superfluous.

 Applications